Praharshitha61/majorproject/README.md

 ## How to connect blockchain and server

 Connect metamask wallet to Ganache by

-->importing private key
+- importing private key
-->Adding local test network as ganache with the help of RPC url(from ganache)
+- Adding local test network as ganache with the help of RPC url(from ganache)

 ## How can I deploy this project?

-In VSCode open terminal and give commands : cd blockchain npx hardhat compile npx hardhat run scripts/deploy.js --network ganache
+In VSCode open terminal and give commands :
+  - cd blockchain
+  - npx hardhat compile
+  - npx hardhat run scripts/deploy.js --network ganache

-  cd server
+  - cd server
-  npm run dev
+  - npm run dev

-  cd src
+  - cd src
-  npm run dev
+  - npm run dev